 Appointed to the Board of DFRBF (predecessor to Comrade Trustee Services Limited) as Chairman in June 2000 and served in that position until 31st December 2002, when the Board ceased to exist by operation of the Superannuation Act 2000.
 He was subsequently appointed to the Board upon the formation of CTSL as licensed corporate trustee to the Fund on 19th December 2002.

-Mr. Alu was re-elected as the Chairman of the
+Mr Alu was re-elected as the Chairman of the Board.

-Mr. Alu has 24 years of extensive private and public sector experience and brings with him invaluable accounting experience to the Board.
+Mr Alu has 24 years of extensive private and public sector experience and brings with him invaluable accounting experience to the Board.

-Mr. Alu graduated with a degree in accounting from the PNG University of Technology in 1981 and holds a Certificate in Commercial Audits from the Darling Downs Institute of Advanced Education, Queensland, Australia.
+Mr Alu graduated with a degree in accounting from the PNG University of Technology in 1981 and holds a Certificate in Commercial Audits from the Darling Downs Institute of Advanced Education, Queensland, Australia.

-He is also Chairman of Unitech Development & Consultancy Limited - the business arm of the University of Technology, a member of Council of the University of Technology and President of the Fellowship of Companies for Christ International, PNG Chapter.
-He is also involved with many charity groups and considers this as his contribution towards the less fortunate in society.
+He resigned as Chairman of Unitech

+Development & Consultancy Limited - the

+business arm of the University of Technology

+and as a member of Council of the University

+of Technology in 2010.
+He is also President of

+Christian Leaders Training College of Papua

+New Guinea and President of the Fellowship of

+Companies for Christ International, PNG

+Chapter.
+He is also involved with many charity

+groups and considers this as his contribution

+towards the less fortunate in society.

-Mr. Alu is a member of the PNG Institute of Directors and was appointed pursuant to Clause 10 of the Company Constitution as an independent director.
+Mr Alu is a member of the PNG Institute of Directors and was appointed pursuant to Clause 10 of the Company Constitution as an independent director.